 My job is to help people shape the future through interactions with the past.
 I'm a Special Collections librarian at the University of Missouri, where I am responsible for outreach, instruction, and web development.

+Connecting collections with communities is what I do, whether through exhibitions, social media, course instruction, or professional service.
 My research interests include Special Collections pedagogy and the history of visual storytelling and word-image interactions in manuscripts, book illustration, and comics.

 Master of Science in Information Studies • December 2010

 Certificate of specialization in archives and special collections

 Master of Arts in Art History • December 2003

 Coursework focused on medieval manuscripts, early printing, and illustration

 Bachelor of Arts in Art History and Spanish Literature • May 2001